 This technology exploits the inductive coupling phenomenon.
-The simplest setup consists of two wire coils (transmitter and receiver) coupled by a magnetic field such that the oscillating magnetic field in the transmitter's coil passes through the receiver's coil inducing an alternating current.
+The simplest setup consists of two wire coils coupled by a magnetic field such that the oscillating magnetic field in the transmitter's coil passes through the receiver's coil inducing an alternating current.
 This forms a highly efficient air-gap transformer whose performance depends on the operating frequency and the mutual inductance between both coils.
 However, this basic setup performs poorly when both coils are misaligned or too separated.

 One can extend the charging coverage by tuning both coils to resonate at the same frequency.
 This is commercially known as magnetic resonant coupling, which compared to the basic inductive coupling, is more resilient to coils' misalignment.
 The most common magnetic resonant coupling methods include an external capacitor to compensate for the internal inductive reactance and extra coils for tuning and impedance matching.
-The first implementation is easier to realize, but the second one achieves a higher conversion efficiency given that there are no power losses in external resonators \cite{8052089}.
+The first implementation is easier to realize, but the second one achieves a higher CE given that there are no power losses in external resonators \cite{8052089}.

-Magnetic resonant coupling allows a single transmitter to charge multiple receivers simultaneously.
-Here, the internal resistance of the resonators can be adjusted to control the mutual inductance among coils and hence boost the network performance.
-For instance, increasing the internal resistance of the nearest receivers may increase the harvested energy at the most distant receivers; however, at the cost of a higher transmit power \cite{7347451}.
+Magnetic resonant coupling allows a transmitter to charge multiple nodes simultaneously.
+Here, the internal resistance of the resonators can be adjusted to control the mutual inductance among coils and hence boost the PTE.
+For instance, increasing the internal resistance of the nearest receivers may increase the harvested energy at the most distant receivers, although at a higher transmit power cost \cite{7347451}.

-Deploying multiple transmitters also improves the system's performance.
-On the one hand, the optimal deployment of the transmitters guarantees uniform power coverage and ensures a minimum available energy at the receivers regardless of their locations \cite{7890356}.
+Deploying multiple transmitters also improves the system performance.
+On the one hand, the optimal transmitter deployment guarantees uniform power coverage and ensures a minimum available energy at the receivers regardless of their locations \cite{7890356}.
 On the other hand, coordinated transmissions from multiple transmitters can result in a constructive combination of the magnetic fields at the receivers' locations, which is known as distributed magnetic beamforming \cite{9531554}.